 The only thing able to get in the way of Doolittle’s voice was the slightly restless crowd, which seemed to be made up of primarily lanyard-wearing Oxjam employees and at least 10% Radio 1 DJs.
 There was, at times, a bit of a disconnect between Doolittle and her audience, exacerbated by the fact that they were encouraged to tweet pictures of her, meaning many watched the entire set through their phone screens.

 Despite this, Doolittle delivered a phenomenal performance, bringing real attitude to the stage while managing to remain completely endearing throughout.
 Flanked by her equally impressive backing singers, she’s introduced an increasingly soulful quality to her music that gives her a vocal maturity well beyond her 25 years.
 Doolittle’s talent combined with her stage presence is sure to take her to new heights as an artist, and In Your Hands sounds like just the album to do it.

-For further information about Eliza Doolittle and future events, visit here.
+For further information and future events visit Eliza Doolittle’s website here.